 Rhetorical thinking is the key to transfer of learning.
 It’s the secret sauce that helps students figure out how to adapt and apply their skills and knowledge in new situations.
 It helps us to be more effective communicators and more creative problem solvers.

-Two plus decades as a teacher and I’m still trying to figure things out.
+Three plus decades as a teacher and I’m still trying to figure things out.
 This blog is about helping students figure things out for themselves, too.
 Things like how to make their own choices as readers and writers.
 Or how to repurpose their learning for different classes and contexts.

 I’d love to hear about your own work with students or the questions you have about about how to take a rhetorical approach to texts.
-You can contact me at jfletcher@csumb.edu or on Twitter @JenJFletcher.
+You can contact me at jfletcher@csumb.edu or on BlueSky @JenJFletcher.

 Jennifer Fletcher is a professor of English at California State University, Monterey Bay and a former high school teacher.